Ijasdeen/Tutorial/README.md

 Note : Before opening the project.
 Pelase ensure that your computer is connected to the internet.
 Because I have put only CDN.
 If you don't want it to be online project, I've downloaded and kept all required files in the same folder so that you can use easily.

 # What is next?

-I've decided to develop complex websites for getting people understood how they work.
-This time, I added documentation for only difficult codes.But I will add full documentation for every single line of codes in future.
+My purpose is to create those complext websites using known technologies for the people who are in need.

 My You-tube channel link :https://www.youtube.com/channel/UCZgU65RlHuaH73v5DKU3qcQ/videos